Cwmpas has been in business since the early 1980s. Our sustainability has been the result of strong governance and a reputation for delivery.

 His voluntary activities have included:

 Being a management board member of Cwmpas for over 14 years.

 Being a board member of Cynon Taf Housing Group since September 2018.

 Having been a board member of three different housing associations for a combined total of over twenty five years up to 2018.

-Angharad's background is in policy, digital and community development work, and she is motivated by work that makes life better for people living in Wales.
-She currently works for Nesta at Y Lab, managing Innovate to Save, a programme that supports public services to tackle some of Wales' biggest challenges.
+Angharad’s background is in policy, digital and community development work, and she is motivated by work that makes life better for people living in Wales.
+She currently works as an Innovation Coaching Manager at Social Care Wales.

 Other past experiences include;